image

 The roads around Atlanta offer many wonderful opportunities to ride a motorcycle.
 However, even if you take every possible precaution to stay safe and ride responsibly, you may still be involved in an accident.

 Sadly, one of the biggest risks to motorcycle riders is other motorists.
-Collisions between bikes and cars rarely end well and can result in life-changing injuries.
+Collisions between bikes and cars rarely end well and can result in life-changing, severe or catastrophic injuries.
 If you have been injured in a motorcycle accident, an Atlanta motorcycle accident lawyer will help you hold negligent drivers responsible for your losses and fight to protect your rights.

 If you were involved in a motorcycle accident, do not hesitate to contact experienced motorcycle accident lawyer Scott Pryor today.
 For a free consultation, contact our Atlanta offices and get the dedicated and compassionate representation you deserve.